AristurtleDev/building-2d-games-with-monogame/documentation/03_hello_world_a_crash_course_in_monogame.md

 }
 ```

-Before we updated the `Draw` method, it was only performing two actions; clearing the graphics device to the color cornflower blue, adn then the call to the base `Draw` method.
+Before we updated the `Draw` method, it was only performing two actions; clearing the graphics device to the color cornflower blue, and then the call to the base `Draw` method.
 The lines we added draw the snake and food textures to the screen.
 If you run the project now you should the same window as Figure 3-10

 ![Figure 3-10: The snake and food textures loaded and rendered.](./images/chapter_03/snake_food_draw.png)
 **Figure 3-10:** *The snake and food textures loaded and rendered.*